 If your phobia interferes with your normal daily life, or prevents you from doing things you would otherwise enjoy, it is time to seek help.

-For fear of flying as well as other phobia treatments in both adults and children I use Hypnotherapy, NLP and CBT which are all widely recognized for their success in treating phobias.
+For fear of flying therapy as well as other phobia therapy in both adults and children I use Hypnotherapy, mindfulness therapy NLP and CBT which are all widely recognised for their success as a therapy for phobias.
 I also use mindfulness to help control the symptoms of anxiety associated with the phobia.
 A short course of therapy using these techniques is all that is usually required.
+Typically between 3 and 6 sessions.

 Although most commonly I see adults with fear of flying, anxiety in children and teenage anxiety can lead to a phobia developing.
 Common phobias that I have dealt with in children and teenagers are needle phobia, dog phobia, flying phobia and school phobia.